Geometry of Music Perception: Foundations of music perception

 where $c_{0.25}$ and $c_{0.75}$ represent the comparison pitches, at which a change is detected with probability 0.25 and 0.75, respectively.
 Notice that when two tones are played in succession the JND is bigger than when the two notes are played simultaneously.
 This is due to the interference discussed in Section \ref{sec:interference}.
-Astonishingly, \cite[Section 7.2.2]{HugoFastl2006} states that the JND for two succeeding tones with a pause (difference) is three times higher than the without a pause (modulation).
-Figure \ref{fig:JNDvsbandwidth} shows that the just-noticeable frequency modulation is approximately 3 Hz below 500 Hz and 0.7\% of the frequency above 500 Hz.
+Astonishingly, \cite[Section 7.2.2]{HugoFastl2006} states that the JND for two succeeding tones with a pause (difference) is three times higher than the without a pause (modulation). \cite[Figure 7.2]{Rossing2002} shows that the just-noticeable frequency modulation is approximately 3 Hz below 500 Hz and 0.7\% of the frequency above 500 Hz.
 Clearly, the JND depends on the observer as well as other circumstances (noise) that might interfere with the perception of the signal.

 The critical band is the frequency bandwidth within which the interference between two tones is perceived as beats or roughness, not as two separate tones.
 The JND is a lot smaller than the critical bandwidth.
 According to \cite{Smith1999} ``a critical band is 100 Hz wide for center frequencies below 500 Hz, and 20\% of the center frequency above 500 Hz''.
-A comparison between the critical band and the JND taken from \cite[Figure 7.2]{Rossing2002} which in turn is based on \cite[Figure 12]{Zwicker1957} can be seen in Figure \ref{fig:JNDvsbandwidth}.
+A comparison between the critical band and the JND can be seen in \cite[Figure 7.2]{Rossing2002} which in turn is based on \cite[Figure 12]{Zwicker1957}.

 In the context of periodicity, Stolzenburg \cite{Stolzenburg2015Harmonyperceptionperiodicity} uses the JND of 1\% and 1.1\% or, equivalently, $\log_2(1.01)\cdot 12 = 0.014355\cdot 12 \approx 17.23$ cent and $\log_2(1.011)\cdot 12 = 0.015783\cdot 12 \approx 18.94$ cent.
 In \cite{MilneAndrewJ..2011} a standard deviation of 3 cent has been used due to experimentally obtained frequency difference limens of supposedly 3 cent \cite{Moore1984Frequencyintensitydifference}, even though the value of 1\% in \cite{Moore1984Frequencyintensitydifference} corresponds to about 18 cent as we have just seen.
 Still, the fact that they used the standard deviation of 3 cent for the Gaussian smoothing is an interesting aspect that we will revisit in Section \ref{sec:periodicity}.
 It will be necessary to design experiments and perform further studies along the lines of \cite{Bubic2009} to collect data for periodicity discrimination in the light of pitch and roughness correlations for tones within chords and between different chords, determine the best model and describe the dependency on noise \cite{Wichmann2001,Wichmann2001a,Hartmann1985}, which is beyond the scope of this work.
 Due to a lack of such a study, we will assume that cultural familiarity lets us associate slightly mistuned pitches with an ideal pitch and thereby detect and use the implied pitch for the perception of music.